paulmillr/chokidar/README.md

 * `followSymlinks` (default: `true`).
 When `false`, only the symlinks themselves will be watched for changes instead of following the link references and bubbling events through the link's path.
+* `cwd` (no default).
+The base directory from which watch `paths` are to be derived.
+Paths emitted with events will be relative to this.

 #### Performance